pustotnik/zenmake/docs/buildconf-taskparams.rst

     build task.

-    If you set this for one task but not for others in the same project and your selected index number is matched with an one of automatic generated indexes then it can cause compilation errors if different tasks uses the same files in parameter ``source``.
+    If you set this for one task but not for others in the same project and your index number is matched with one of automatic generated indexes then it can cause compilation errors if different tasks use the same files in parameter ``source``.

-    Also you can set the same value for the all build tasks and often it's not a problem while different tasks uses the different files in parameter ``source``.
+    Also you can set the same value for the all build tasks and often it's not a problem while different tasks use the different files in parameter ``source``.

     Set this parameter only if you know what you do.